LuckyJimJD/ProfessionalResponsibility/assets/problems/ConfidentialityProblem.md

 About ten years later, Dale commits suicide in prison.
 Wayne remains in prison serving his life sentence.

-_May you reveal Dale's admission of sole responsbility now that Dale is dead?_
+_May you reveal Dale's admission of sole responsbility to Wayne's attorney now that Dale is dead?
+If you offer or are subpeonaed to testify at Wayne's hearing for post-conviction relief, will the attorney-client communication privilege apply?_